-The Division of Health Services Regulation (DHSR) or the governing agency for tribal providers or IHS/638 Compact Facilities is responsible for maintaining the nurse aide registry.
-DHSR or the governing agency for tribal providers or IHS/638 Compact Facilities requires direct care staff to be screened through the Nurse Aide Registry at hire and at least annually thereafter.

-All direct care staff are not nurse's aides, the DHSR or the governing agency for tribal providers or IHS/638 Compact Facilities conducts a criminal background check on entities monitored by that division.
+The Division of Health Services Regulation (DHSR) is responsible for maintaining the nurse aide registry.
+DHSR requires direct care staff to be screened through the Nurse Aide Registry at hire and at least annually thereafter.
+All direct care staff are not nurse's aides, the DHSR conducts a criminal background check on entities monitored by that division.
 The licensed entities monitored by DHRS are mandated to conduct criminal backgrounds and registry checks on all hired employees to assure health, safety and well-being of all individuals to mitigate risk.
 A waiver participant using the consumer-direction model of care selected worker (personal assistant) is required to undergo a health care registry check prior to providing supplement and supportive services.
 The health care registry check is completed by the financial management entity during the employment screening process.
-Health care registry checks are obtained by the NC Health Care Registry, the governing agency for tribal providers or IHS/638 Compact Facilities and the Office of Inspector General (OIG) U.S. Department of Health and Human Services Exclusion Database.
+Health care registry checks are obtained by the NC Health Care Registry and the Office of Inspector General (OIG) U.S. Department of Health and Human Services Exclusion Database.
 Any findings related to a substantiated allegation of abuse, neglect or exploitation listed with the NC Health Care Registry and or OIG U.S. Department of Health and Human Services Exclusion Database or a finding that restricts the selected worker (personal assistant) from working in the health care field.
 This procedure is a mandatory responsibility if the financial management entity.
 To mitigate risk of abuse, neglect, exploitation to a waiver participant, the State Medicaid Agency has implemented a mandatory requirement of a health care registry check prior to the approval of authorization to the financial management entity to submit Medicaid waiver service claim for reimbursement.
 The selected worker (personal assistant) must receive clearance to provide HCBS through the HCBS IT system, e-CAP from the financial management entity checking a mandatory field.
 Once the mandatory field is checked, it validates this requirement was met.
 Random samples are performed quarterly to monitor the performance of the financial management entity.